This Rosemary Roast Turkey recipe is a failsafe method for a roasted turkey. Nothing but a super juicy turkey with a crispy exterior.

 Place turkey in the oven and cook for 30 minutes.
 Check the skin for crispiness, you want it deep golden brown and crispy all over.
 Cover the breast portion of the turkey with aluminum foil (sprayed with non-stick spray or buttered on the portion touching the turkey) to prevent the breasts from drying out.

 Reduce oven temperature to 350° F and return turkey to oven for 2-2.5 hours.
 Check the turkey every 15 minutes after this mark.
-The turkey needs to reach a temperature of 185° F when a thermometer is placed in the thickest portion of thigh or 165° F when placed in the breast.
+The turkey needs to reach a temperature of 185° F when a meat thermometer is placed in the thickest portion of thigh or 165° F when placed in the breast.
 It's recommended to remove the turkey from the oven when your thermometer reaches 181° F in the thigh or 161° F in the breast.
 The meat will continue to heat up slightly while it rests.

 Allow the turkey to rest!
 A bird of this size will need 20-30 minutes.